thanhtrannn/raspberrypi-camera/README.md

 # Doorbell Surveillance with Facial Recognition
-Doorbell with multiple features that utilizes facial recognition.
-Raspberry Pi with breadboard, camera and motion sensor module, facial recognition algorithms and library in Python, and Apache to host website to show live feed.
+A scalable IOT (Internet of things) project that has potential to include features that utilizes facial recognition and Raspberry Pi.

 ## Prerequisites
 ### Hardware